DotWallop/FlytStat/readme.md

 <details>
   <summary>(Hot take) - PEP8 is a cult manual</summary>
   After taking the time to read through the entirety of PEP8, I realize that a lot of it resembles OCD-fueled rambling.
-  Don't get me wrong, PEP8 is very useful, but I do not see it as an answer key to writing Python.
-79 chars is extreme.
+  Don't get me wrong, PEP8 is very useful, but it is quite a fun read!
-  "Know the rules, and know when to break them".
+  __"Know the rules, and know when to break them"__.
 </details>